 The training includes the development of disability-related cultural competency skills, a better understanding of the perspectives of people who rely on supports - including the creativity and resiliency of individuals and families in their local communities, and knowledge related to improving social determinants of health.
-The training will be required to be completed by all team members in roles that include direct or indirect member support, such as call center staff, service coordinators, care management teams, health plan leadership and provider relations.
+The training will be required to be completed by all team members in roles that include direct or indirect member support, such as call center staff, service coordinators, care management teams, health plan leadership and Provider Experience.
 Additionally, clinical associates that specialize in working with members that have chronic illnesses and/or disability are offered the opportunity to attend an annual Chronic Illness and Disability Conference: Transition from Pediatric to Adult Based Care.
 The conference provides the clinical associates with the knowledge to develop strategies to plan for health care transition for children and youth with special health care needs.

-Amerigroup has established several cross-functional councils charged with overseeing our approach to specific topics, issues, and processes.
-Comprised of associates from across the enterprise, the councils' responsibilities range from allocating investments and making critical decisions about how to compete in the market to setting a vision and strategy for the integration of diversity and inclusion in everything we do.
-Together, the councils and their members play an important role in helping Amerigroup realize our vision to be America's valued health partner, while also ensuring we continue to advance our strategic pillars.
+Amerigroup has established several cross-functional Councils charged with overseeing our approach to specific topics, issues, and processes.
+Comprised of associates from across the enterprise, the Councils' responsibilities range from allocating investments and making critical decisions about how to compete in the market to setting a vision and strategy for the integration of diversity and inclusion in everything we do.
+Together, the Councils and their members play an important role in helping Amerigroup realize our vision to be America's valued health partner, while also ensuring we continue to advance our strategic pillars.

-The councils' provide visible leadership to:
+The Councils provide visible leadership to:

-- Develop initiatives tied to the diversity strategy and goals - Act on commitments - Champion/role model behaviors, council work and deliverables - Influence, lead implementation of decisions related to diversity strategies - Attend Diversity and Inclusion (D&I) related training to enhance knowledge and capability - Sponsor or champion associate resource groups and D&I initiatives - Drive accountability and reinforce D&I's impact on the business through key performance indicators and success measures - Embed D&I practices deeper into the organization through relationships, influence and authority scope
+- Develop initiatives tied to the diversity strategy and goals. - Act on commitments. - Champion/role model behaviors, council work and deliverables. - Influence, lead implementation of decisions related to diversity strategies. - Attend Diversity and Inclusion (D&I) related training to enhance knowledge and capability. - Sponsor or champion associate resource groups and D&I initiatives. - Drive accountability and reinforce D&I's impact on the business through key performance indicators and success measures. - Embed D&I practices deeper into the organization through relationships, influence and authority scope.

-The three current councils are as follows:
+The three councils are as follows:

+- 1. The Executive Council meets quarterly and includes a Chairperson and the D&I team.
+Its purpose is to:

+- Approve global D&I strategy.

+- Lead/advocate global D&I strategy.

+- Oversee progress/KPIs.

-- 1. The executive council meets quarterly and includes a chairperson and the D&I team.
-Its purpose is to: - Approve global D&I strategy - Lead/advocates global D&I strategy - Oversee progress/Key performance indicators - Support ongoing communication - 2.
-Business unit teams meet quarterly and are chaired by business leaders and D&I. Local action teams (LATs) attend at business leaders' discretion.
-Teams: - Advocate/represent D&I strategy at functional and business unit level
+- Support ongoing communication.

+- 2. Business Unit teams meet quarterly and are chaired by Business Leaders and D&I. Local Action Teams (LATs) attend at Business Leaders' discretion.

+Teams:

-- Champion/advocate for new D&I initiatives at functional and business unit level (in other words, sales, marketing, customer service, workforce diversity gaps, culture, etc.) - 3.
-LATs meet bimonthly and - Advocate/lead implementation of diversity strategy at local and site levels - Guide local relevance for D&I - Oversee implementation and monitors adoption in partnership with applicable stakeholders
+- Advocate/represent D&I strategy at functional and business unit level. - Champion/advocate for new D&I initiatives at functional and business unit level. (i.e., sales, marketing, customer service, workforce diversity gaps, culture, etc.) - 3.
+Local Action Teams meet bi-monthly and: - Advocate/lead implementation of diversity strategy at local and site levels. - Guide local relevance for D&I. - Oversee implementation and monitors adoption in partnership with applicable stakeholders.

-As part of our associate diversity and inclusion (D&I) program, Amerigroup associates have access to a dedicated cultural competency toolbox.
+As part of our associate diversity and inclusion D&I program, Amerigroup associates have access to a dedicated cultural competency toolbox.
 The toolbox is a comprehensive, searchable database that helps associates explore and understand the influence of culture on one's beliefs, values and behaviors in general and specifically in a health care environment.
-The tool provides information on over [50] different cultural groups on such topics as communication, family patterns, nutrition, treatment protocols and ethnopharmacological issues.
+The tool provides information on over 50 different cultural groups on such topics as communication, family patterns, nutrition, treatment protocols and ethnopharmacological issues.